HamzaZaidiX/Calculator-By-CPU-Scheduling-Algorithms/README.md

 This is my University Project from Opreating Systems Course Final Project Completely Made of Java Swing, Some XML This is a Simple Calculator calculates the values and create a **Gantt chart** of Scheduling Algorithms are **FCFS, SJF, Round Robin & Priority Algorithms**

-**Note:** You have to download the Zip file I have provided and don't worry there are no errors in my project will run properly 👆
+**Note:** You have to download the `Zip file` & Extract in your machine also don't worry there are no Errors in my Project will Run properly 👆

 # Output ScreenShots:
 ![01](https://user-images.githubusercontent.com/52501040/175822074-d5c7c135-d628-4801-b55a-b5c43e71a7d2.PNG)